JosephusPaye/match-common-formats/README.md

 function matchSocialToken(string: string): SocialToken | null;

 /**
- * Compare the given string to formats matched by the given matchers,
+ * Compare the given string to known formats, optionally only those
- * and get all matches.
- *
- * @param string   The string to match
- * @param matchers A list of matchers to apply, defaults to all matchers */ function match(string: string, matchers?: Matcher[]): Match[];
+ * matched by the given matchers, and get the matches */ function match(string: string, options?: MatchOptions): Match[];
 ```

 ## Licence